KYC-Chain: Private & Transparent System to Transact

 A ledger has advantages over a traditional database, as there is redundancy, there is not “one file keeper,” and it is immutable.
 Finally, it is imperative that such a solution be kept open source and also outside the control of any one entity (enterprise, government or otherwise).

 Now, I will begin to explain why such a system of identity should be built on/across permissioned blockchains, which are also referred to as distributed private ledger.
-Permissioned ledger technology systems can have dramatic effects on: (1) Individual KYC of natural persons and companies; (2) implications for 2 different capital markets situation and (3) touch on shareholding in private companies on a blockchain when tied to smart contracts.
+Permissioned ledger technology systems can have dramatic effects on (1) Individual KYC of natural persons and companies; (2) implications for 2 different capital markets situation and (3) touch on shareholding in private companies on a blockchain when tied to smart contracts.

-From incorporation all the way to IPO, permissioned blockchains and specifically theKYC-Chain implementation can help businesses increase efficiency and decrease costs.
+From incorporation, all the way to IPO, permissioned blockchains and specifically theKYC-Chain implementation can help businesses increase efficiency and decrease costs.
 Access is granted by oracles after ensuring the identity of the user.
 Users are both companies and natural persons who need to go through a KYC process to join.

 After the user joins the private ledger of identity – we can be certain that the person or company has gone through KYC.
-This means that would could allow for private actions unless there is a specific issue that needs auditing.
+This means that would allow for private actions unless there is a specific issue that needs auditing.
 KYC-Chain is equally concerned with privacy as well as transparency.
 Although seemingly opposite, these ends are not at odds.
 We can both ensure that shareholding is private, or actions of a negligent director in breach of his fiduciary duty are transparent and exposed.
-Shareholders, honest entrepreneurs, investors and banks all benefit under such a system.
+Shareholders, honest entrepreneurs, investors, and banks all benefit under such a system.

 The system that I lay out below is not only compliant with existing laws and regulations, but also improves current systems, dramatically decreases costs, saves time and eases financing in capital markets.
 Comments and critique are welcome at my email.
 1

 KYC-Chain can be described as useful for record-keeping purposes, allowing for ownership of shares and identity, as there are two levels – individual natural person KYC, and legal entity KYC.
-As proven in U.S. case law, companies are people, but they are also owned by natural persons, and as ultimate beneficial ownership (UBO) information is critical to banking systems, this the primary objective of KYC-Chain: Verifying identity of people and companies, and ensuring proper KYC onboarding and maintenance.
+As proven in U.S. case law, companies are people, but they are also owned by natural persons, and as ultimate beneficial ownership (UBO) information is critical to banking systems, this the primary objective of KYC-Chain: Verifying the identity of people and companies, and ensuring proper KYC onboarding and maintenance.

 KYC-Chain allows for efficiency in performing and maintaining KYC checks on people and companies, as well as bringing about advantages in many different areas.
 In particular, advantages given to capital market trading and clearance are detailed at the end of this article.